 Alexander C. Taylor

 Alex has cultivated a commitment to innovation amongst Cox’s nearly 50,000 employees around the globe.
-He's empowered company leaders to invest in Cox's businesses to better serve customers, while also championing new investments and mergers and acquisitions in companies focused on wireless connectivity, electric vehicle production and energy and waste reduction.
+He has empowered company leaders to invest in Cox's businesses to better serve customers, while also championing new investments and mergers and acquisitions in companies focused on connectivity, mobility and sustainability.
 Guided by his leadership, the private, family-owned company has invested nearly $1 billion in sustainable businesses and technologies such as BrightFarms, a high-tech agriculture business, and Nexus Fuels, a plastic recycling and energy production company.

-The great-grandson of three-term Ohio Governor James M. Cox, who founded the company in 1898, Alex serves on Cox Enterprises’ board of directors and has held numerous positions during his 22-year career with the company.
+The great-grandson of three-term Ohio Governor James M. Cox, who founded the company in 1898, Alex serves as chairman of Cox Enterprises’ board of directors and has held numerous positions since joining Cox in 2000.
 As chief operating officer of Cox Enterprises, he oversaw its long-term strategic growth and investment plans.
 Prior to this, he served as senior vice president of field operations for Cox Communications and executive vice president of Cox Media Group, where he oversaw television, radio, newspaper and digital properties, and led the creation of the company’s first cross-platform newsroom.
 Alex began his career as a reporter for the Grand Junction Daily Sentinel in Colorado and is passionate about First Amendment rights.

 Fueled by a deep commitment to serving others, Alex is active in numerous civic and philanthropic organizations.
-He is chairman of the Atlanta Committee for Progress, a roundtable of CEOs who work with the mayor on issues that impact the city, including workforce development, crime reduction and public education.
-He serves as a board member of the Food Well Alliance and PATH Foundation.
-Alex also is a member of the Carter Center Board of Councilors, the Vanderbilt Board of Trust and the Vanderbilt University Medical Center Board.
+He serves on the Atlanta Committee for Progress, a roundtable of CEOs who work with the mayor on issues that impact the city, including workforce development, crime reduction and public education.
+He also serves as a board member of the PATH Foundation, as well as a member of the Carter Center Board of Councilors, the Vanderbilt Board of Trust and the Vanderbilt University Medical Center Board.